edgeless-project/nextless/README.md

 In the example, the Sensor is directly linked to the Filter [3], while the Filter's output and the Dashboard's input are mapped together using an abstract topic that is resolved in the orchestration system.

+To learn more about building Applications, please refer to [documentation/building_applications.md](documentation/building_applications.md).

 [3]: The arrow syntax has been inspired by Apache Airflow.